swaywm/sway/README.md

 ### From Packages

-sway is not supported by many distributions yet.
+Sway is not supported by many distributions yet.
 Here's a list of packages available for you to install:

 * [Arch Linux](https://aur.archlinux.org/packages/sway-git/)

 For other distros, [see this wiki page](https://github.com/SirCmpwn/sway/wiki/Install-on-other-distros).
 If you're interested in packaging Sway for your distribution, stop by the IRC channel or shoot an email to sir@cmpwn.com for advice.